 The lifestyle of children with type 1 diabetes

-In addition to managing their diet, children should take part in regular physical activity.
-Sport or other exercise is an integral part of managing type 1 diabetes in children because it maintains long-term health and physical condition.
+In addition to managing their diet, children should try to take part in regular physical activity.
+Sport or other exercise is an integral part of managing type 1 diabetes in children because it maintains long-term and physical health.

 To prevent potential hypoglycaemia during sport or physical activity, you should: